RoccoC/webpack-build-notifier/README.md

 #### sound
 The sound to play for notifications.
 Set to false to play no sound.
 Valid sounds are listedin the node-notifier project, [here](https://github.com/mikaelbr/node-notifier).
 Defaults to **_Submarine_**.

+#### successSound
+The sound to play for success notifications.
+Defaults to the value of the *sound* configuration option.
+Set to false to play no sound for success notifications.
+Takes precedence over the *sound* configuration option.

+#### failureSound
+The sound to play for failure and warning notifications.
+Defaults to the value of the *sound* configuration option.
+Set to false to play no sound for failure and warning notifications.
+Takes precedence over the *sound* configuration option.

 #### suppressSuccess
 True to suppress the success notifications, otherwise false (default).
 Note that the success notification will always be shown following a failed build regardless of this setting.